10/9/19 edit: VMware has acquired Carbon Black for $2.1 billion. So, we will increase the number of startups we will back.

-This is personal for me.
 I have a low-income and immigrant background (more here).
 I am fortunate to have stumbled into the Innovation Economy.
-Giving back feels like the right thing to do.
+Giving back is the right thing to do.

 Second, generating capital for our charities is massively motivating.
 We love Nomi Network, for example, and their work battling sex trafficking.